chinanf-boy/ripgrep-zh/GUIDE.md

 * Files are generally just a bundle of bytes.
 There is no reliable way to know their encoding.
-* Either the encoding of the pattern must match the encoding of the files being searched, or a form of transcoding must be performed converts either the pattern or the file to the same encoding as the other.
+* Either the encoding of the pattern must match the encoding of the files being searched, or a form of transcoding must be performed that converts either the pattern or the file to the same encoding as the other.
 * ripgrep tends to work best on plain text files, and among plain text files, the most popular encodings likely consist of ASCII, latin1 or UTF-8.
 As a special exception, UTF-16 is prevalent in Windows environments

-In light of the above, here is how ripgrep behaves:
+In light of the above, here is how ripgrep behaves when `--encoding auto` is given, which is the default:

 * All input is assumed to be ASCII compatible (which means every byte that corresponds to an ASCII codepoint actually is an ASCII codepoint).
 This